FREQUENTLY ASKED QUESTIONS

 Do you offer tours in languages other than English?

-Our regular programming has been modified due to COVID-19.
-Tours are not available at this time.
+Tours are available on a limited basis at this time.
 The Neue Galerie typically offers docent-led tours in German, which we kindly ask visitors to book well ahead of time.
 Please contact the Visitor Services Department at +1 (212) 994-9493 for more information.

 Do you have audio guides?

-Our free English-language audio tour app is available to download on your smartphone through iTunes or Google Play.
+Our free English-language audio tour app is available on Bloomberg Connects.
+You may download the app on your smartphone through iTunes or Google Play.

 Please bring your own headphones in order to tour the galleries with the app.

 Yes, we have three wheelchairs, to be obtained from security at the front door.